 By: Carmen Willings

 Teachers of Students with Visual Impairments have a unique job and will need to develop skills in areas not typically addressed in standard teacher evaluation tools.
 Listed here are skills specific to being a TVI.
 No TVI will exceed standards in all areas.
-We all have areas of strengths and weaknesses but this list is helpful for self reflection and patting yourself on the back for areas of strength and acknowledging and working on areas of weakness.
-The printable form (located at the bottom of the article) can be used as an annual self-assessment tool for professional growth.
+We all have areas of strengths and weaknesses, but this list is helpful for self-reflection.
+You can pat yourself on the back for areas of strength, and also acknowledge those areas of weakness in which you can grow.

 Positive Learning Environment